Thai-Style Green Curry

 Instructions

-To make the Curry Paste
+To make the curry paste:

-To make the Curry
+To make the curry:

-4. Stir, bring to the boil, then turn the heat down and simmer for 10 minutes, stirring from time to time
+4. Stir, bring to the boil, then lower the heat and simmer for 10 minutes, stirring every so often.

 Looking for Slimming World Syns or Weight Watchers (WW) Points?